/*

 *

-* @param f an array of float
+* @param f an array of floats to be written.

 * @param off the start offset in the data.

-* @param len the number of float
+* @param len the number of floats to write.

 *

-* @exception IndexOutOfBoundsException if off
+* @exception IndexOutOfBoundsException if off is

-is negative, or off +
+* negative, len is negative, or off +

-is greater than f.length
+* len is greater than f.length.

-* @exception NullPointerException if f
+* @exception NullPointerException if f is

-* null
+* null.

 * @exception IOException if an I/O error occurs.